Skip to main content

 Does this affect both spouses’ benefits?

 Yes.
-The reduction applies to all Social Security income modeled in your plan, including spousal and survivor benefits.
+The reduction applies to all Social Security income in your plan, including spousal and survivor benefits.

 Is this available on all plans?